TheNayak/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods (Week 1).md

 Next we will use the Foursquare API to make calls (The tutorial can be found [here](https://www.coursera.org/learn/applied-data-science-capstone/home/week/2)) to get the top 10 venues in each neiborhood.

+Next we will use classification technique of K-Means clustering to group the neighborhood into 5 clusters and we will study the top 10 venues in each cluster.

+We will suggest Vasudev to open his pizza restaurants in the clusters that don't have pizza restaurants as their top 3 to 5 venues.